-The hip and pelvic girdle serve as the anchor for a large number of muscles, tendons, and ligaments that support the hip and provide strength and stability.
+The hip and pelvic girdle serve as the anchor for a large number of muscles, tendons and ligaments that support the hip and provide strength and stability.
 Muscle tendons attached to the thigh and pelvis control hip movement.
 Small fluid-filled sacs (bursae) located between bones and tendons decrease friction and allow for smooth movement.

-Injuries to the hip can occur acutely, as in a single event of trauma, but injuries to the hip are more commonly a result of overuse, repetitive movements, or tightness/imbalance in the muscle that places high stress on a muscle group or tendon.
+Injuries to the hip can occur acutely — as in a single event of trauma — but injuries to the hip are more commonly a result of overuse, repetitive movements or tightness/imbalance in the muscle that places high stress on a muscle group or tendon.

-- Snapping Hip is a term used to describe more than one hip problem.
+"Snapping hip" is a term used to describe more than one hip problem.
 In the presence of tightness and overuse, the tendons that run over bony areas may be painful and “snap” or “roll” over the bone.
-This can be felt on the outside of the hip a result of tightness in the iliotibial (or IT band) that causes a snapping or rolling sensation as the leg is moved forward and back.
+This can be felt on the outside of the hip because of tightness in the iliotibial, or IT band.
+This causes a snapping or rolling sensation as the leg is moved forward and back.

 IT band snapping can be accompanied by inflammation of the bursa found there.
 Snapping may also occur in the front of your hip when the hip flexor tendon snaps over the front of the hip as the leg is moved into hip flexion and extension with the knee bent.

 Tightness, strains and injuries of the hip may have similar pain patterns.
 Evaluation by a Temple sports medicine specialist and in some cases imaging — such as X-rays, ultrasound or MRI — is necessary to identify and distinguish the cause of hip pain and affected structures.